Permit requirement for students

 What constitutes a valid permit?

 - Each semester permit or temporary permit must be displayed on the inside, lower left corner of the windshield (driver's side).
 If the permit is not displayed, or is diplayed incorrectly (e.g. upside-down) the vehicle is subject to citation by Public Safety.

-- Each semester permit is valid for only one semester, and has an expiration date on it.
+- Each semester permit/decal is valid for only one semester, and has an expiration date on it.
 Each temporary permit must have a date-range stamped by the issuing staff member.
 After the expiration date, the permit is invalid.

 What about vehicles affiliated with guests or family members?

 If a vehicle is brought to campus for a student to operate, that student must obtain a valid semester permit (decal) or temporary permit (4" square paper affixed by tape) for that vehicle.
-Sophomores, juniors and seniors may request brief temporary permits from the Housing Office.
+If that student is unable to obtain a permit, the student is violating the permit requirement and the vehicle should be removed from campus immediately.
+Sophomores, juniors and seniors may request brief temporary permits from the Housing and Parking Office.
 If the vehicle is being parked or operated on campus solely by a guest or family member, Westmont uses a different parking "pass" for it.

 Is the half-sheet "Parking Notification" considered a citation/violation, or a temporary parking pass?